• Skip to primary navigation

 • Place the dough in an oiled bowl and cover with plastic wrap.
 Let it rest for about an hour until the dough rises a bit.

 • Cut the dough in about 6 pieces to make it easier to roll and cut.
-Roll each piece so that the dough is about 1 cm (less than 1/2 inch) in thickness.
-Cut into triangles and place in hot oil.
-Fry on both sides.
-Place donuts on paper towels to soak up the oil.
-Repeat with remaining dough.
+Roll each piece so that the dough is about 1 cm (less than ½ inch) in thickness.
+Cut each piece into 6 triangles or any other fun shape you prefer.

 • Sprinkle with powder sugar and enjoy.